 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where star sapphire typically forms.
+Look in metamorphic rocks country, the host setting where star sapphire typically forms.
 If you start seeing zircon, rutile, spinel in float, you are in the right ground.
 Field specimens usually show a hexagonal prisms habit, so train your eye for that shape before scanning the outcrop.